SniffBakaSniff/ArtcordAdminBot/README.md

 # [DSharpPlus](https://dsharpplus.github.io/DSharpPlus/) Bot Template

-This repository provides a template for creating a Discord bot using DSharpPlus in C#.
-It includes a basic setup for handling commands and events.
+This repository is for the ArtcordAdminBot.

 ## Project Structure